 Applicants awarded a GTAship must:

-- possess a Social Security Number (SSN) or arrive in Louisville by mid-June in order to secure a SSN before start of employment (August 1st);
+- possess a Social Security Number (SSN) or arrive in Louisville by mid-June in order to secure a SSN before start of employment (August 1st 2014); [See Note 1]

 - submit all required paperwork before start of employment; and

-- attend all GTA orientation sessions organized by the School of Interdisciplinary and Graduate Studies and the Department of Classical and Modern Languages (generally scheduled for the month of August prior to the start of classes).
+- attend all GTA orientation sessions organized by the School of Interdisciplinary and Graduate Studies and the Department of Classical and Modern Languages (generally scheduled during the first three weeks in August).